genevaers/User-Documentation/docs/Setup and Use/index.md

 The examples here are based on the Demo data.
 If you haven't installed the Demo, then it is highly recommended you do.
 [Find the Demo here.](https://genevaers.github.io/Demo/)

 The following Workbench tasks are based on the Workbench user having **system administrator** rights.
-For more information on users and access rights go to [Workbench Users, Groups and Access rights.](../AdvancedFeatures/Access.md)
+For more information on users and access rights go to [Workbench security overview.](../AdvancedFeatures/SecurityOverview.md)

 **Import the Demo XML into the Workbench in a new environment**